 As a last line of defense (i.e., after engineering and administrative controls have been exhausted).

-When Permissible Exposure Limit (PEL) will or may be exceeded or the airborne concentration is unknown.
+When Permissible Exposure Limit (PEL) will or may be exceeded, or the airborne concentration is unknown.

 Regulations require the use of a respirator.

 There is potential for harmful exposure due to an atmospheric contaminant (in the absence of PEL)